icecmach/arch_installation_guide/README.md

 ## Step 4: Tweaking our new Arch system

 When you boot up you will be presented with the grub bootloader menu, and then, once you have selected to boot into arch linux (or the timer has timed out and selected your default option) you will be prompted to enter your encryption password.
-Upon successful decryption, you will be presented with the login scree.
+Upon successful decryption, you will be presented with the login screen.
 Enter the password for the user you created earlier.

 1. install [yay](https://github.com/Jguer/yay):
 ```bash